actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

   timeoutSeconds: 10
   failureThreshold: 3
 ```

-- I configured the readiness and liveness probes for mariadb to use -h 127.0.0.1 rather than -h localhost.
-This is because when -h localhost is used, MariaDB connects via Unix socket and applies unix_socket authentication based on the Linux system user identity.
-Since the healthcheck database user is not the system user, authentication fails regardless of password.
-Using -h 127.0.0.1 forces TCP which always uses password authentication.
-I used the IDENTIFIED VIA mysql_native_password clause in the init script to ensure password authentication is used regardless of MariaDB's defaults.
+- I configured the readiness and liveness probes for MariaDB to use -h 127.0.0.1 rather than -h localhost.
+This is because when -h localhost is used, MariaDB connects via a Unix socket and applies unix_socket authentication based on the Linux system user identity.
+Since the health check database user is not the system user, authentication fails regardless of the password.
+Using -h 127.0.0.1 forces TCP/IP, which always utilizes password authentication.

-- However this alone was not sufficient because MariaDB's internal mysql_secure_installation equivalent runs after the init script and resets the authentication plugin for local users to unix_socket which overrides the plugin set during user creation.
-I fixed this by using a *Heredoc file* for the init script in order to control the sequence, then I added an explicit ALTER USER statement in the init script which runs after mysql_secure_installation completes.
+- However, simply creating the user with an IDENTIFIED VIA mysql_native_password clause alone was not sufficient because the initial database provisioning defaults new local accounts to the unix_socket authentication plugin, bypassing the password validation required by the probes.
+I resolved this by using a shell Heredoc file during the initialization stage to execute an explicit ALTER USER statement immediately after creation, this forcefully resets the health check user's authentication plugin back to mysql_native_password.

+- Also, to securely execute these administrative modifications during the init phase, I passed the root credentials through the MYSQL_PWD environment variable instead of using the standard -p command-line flag.
+This prevents exposing the plaintext credential to the host operating system's process table and restricts the secret strictly to the process environment memory space.

 ```yaml
 apiVersion: v1